krisb1220/kwizzy/readme.md

 ## TODO
 + Create more intutitive & practical database schema
 + Unit tests because retyping the same stuff for testing is getting on my nerves
++ Add API key for database so that this can be used publicly without MongoDB Atlas getting upset with me
++ Add caching / sessions
 + Everything else

 ## Short-term goals: